July 2, 2019

-The FM sector is not helped in any of this by being represented in the UK by the omnishambles known as the British Institute of Facilities Management.
-As I said in a podcast with Ian Ellison recently, the BIFM is drawn to the idea of workplace, but is then thrown back into the orbit of management and maintenance.
-I would even argue that this is its natural telos, or purpose, and that this is in itself a high calling that it has yet to claim as its own.
+The FM sector is not always helped in any of this by the way it talks about workplaces, a point that appears to have been raised a number of times at the IFMA / RICS Integrated Property conference.
+As I once suggested in a podcast with Ian Ellison, before BIFM became IWFM, the profession is drawn to the idea of workplace, but is often thrown back into the orbit of management and maintenance which exerts a powerful gravitational force on the discipline.
+I might even argue that this is its natural telos, or purpose, and that this is in itself a high calling that it has yet to claim as its own.

-Maybe the BIFM has been suckered into believing, as many have, that maintenance is somehow less worthy than creativity.
-The most powerful piece of writing I’ve seen challenging this assumption in many years was published in Aeon fairly recently.
+Maybe the IWFM has been drawn into believing, as many have, that maintenance is somehow less worthy than creativity.
+It is still common to see people bemoaning the FM sector’s supposed lack of sexiness.
+And yet the most powerful piece of writing I’ve seen challenging this assumption in many years was published in Aeon fairly recently.
 Nobody can doubt the importance of innovation, but it’s always worth remembering the professionals who make the world function.
 They are at least as important as the innovators.